-Six capability areas — from first-principles physics through to a native desktop app and open REST API.
+Seven capability areas — from first-principles physics through to a native desktop app, an open REST API, and your saved garage.
 Every layer is built on the same validated simulation engine.

 15 independent sub-models.
 No curve-fitting.
 Every coefficient traceable to a physical measurement.